John Stossel: 20/20

 In 1981 Roone Arledge offered Stossel a job at ABC News, as a correspondent for 20/20 and consumer reporter for Good Morning America.
 His "Give Me a Break" segments for the former featured a contrarian look at subjects from government regulations and pop culture to censorship and unfounded fear.
 The series was spun off into a series of one-hour specials with budgets of half a million dollars that began in 1994.
 During the course of his work on 20/20, Stossel wrote, he discovered Reason magazine, whose libertarian ideas appealed to him.
 Stossel later said in an interview that the regulations he urged governments to pass did not work.
 After coming out as a libertarian, Stossel said, he angered members of the political left, his news colleagues and others.
 Stossel was named co-anchor of 20/20 in May 2003, while he was writing his first book, Give Me a Break: How I Exposed Hucksters, Cheats, and Scam Artists and Became the Scourge of the Liberal Media, which was published in 2004.
 In it, he details his start in journalism and consumer reporting, and how he evolved to harbor libertarian beliefs.
+Stossel's Myths and Lies series of 20/20 specials challenged a range of liberal beliefs.
+He hosted The Power of Belief (October 6, 1998), an ABC News Special that focused on assertions of the paranormal and people's desire to believe.

+University of Texas economist James K. Galbraith has alleged that Stossel, in his September 1999 special Is America #1?, used an out-of-context clip of Galbraith to twist his words.
+Stossel denied any misrepresentation of Galbraith's views and stated that it was not his intention to convey that Galbraith agreed with all of the special's ideas.
+However, he re-edited that portion of the program for its September 2000 repeat.